treasure-data/treasure-boxes/id_unification/README.md

 ```
 Now you uploaded the workflow to TD side and should be able to see it from web console.

-## 2. Create a Table As Data Source
+## 2. Create a Table as Data Source

 Run the commands below from local PC: